Employee expense management guide for small businesses

 Step 1: Define your expense policy

-Your expense policy is the foundation of your system.
-It should clearly state what employees can claim, any spending limits, and the required proof of purchase.
-A clear policy prevents confusion and ensures everyone spends consistently.
+Your expense policy forms the base of your system.
+It should state what employees can claim, set spending limits, and specify what proof of purchase you require.
+A clear policy stops employees getting confused and keeps spending consistent.

 Step 2: Choose your tracking method